codeforsanjose/census2020/README.md

 (6) Open localhost:3000 in your web browser

+**Internationalization**

+This project supports internationalization (translating text and formatting numbers and dates for different languages and cultures).
+See the [wiki page](https://github.com/codeforsanjose/census2020/wiki/Internationalization-(i18n)) for an in-depth description of how this works.

+To aid development, there is a script you can run to automatically translate text using Google Translate.
+To use this, you will need to provide credentials for a Google Cloud API Project.
+See [here](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) for instructions on how to set it up; you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your .env file for convenience.

+Note that this automatic translation is intended *only* for development purposes; it is not guaranteed to be completely accurate, and will likely result in some incorrect translations.
+For deployment to a production version, use an actual, human translator.

 **Other notes**

 Some people using Windows find that `npm start` doesn't launch the server; this should get fixed, but in the meantime you can explicitly run `npm run start:development` to get the server running.